-The question of how Australian universities can remain relevant in a world where the role of higher education is constantly evolving is now an important subject.
+How can Australian universities remain relevant in a world where the role of higher education is constantly evolving?

 With a keen understanding of key education trends and an ability to actively respond, a prosperous future remains for higher education institutions.
 So what are the current key higher education trends affecting Australia and its students today?